COLA Annual Meeting

 COLA and Barrington Public Library Co-host Author Panel and Book Signing

 What makes libraries wonderful?
-At the Barrington Public Library on Saturday, September 21, from 2:30 to 4:00 p.m., four award-winning authors for children and teens will hold a panel discussion on the subject: “Launching Young Lives: Why Authors Love Libraries.”
-Moderated by the Lincoln School’s Meagan Lenihan, the event will include a book sale and signing and light refreshments.
-Sale proceeds will be donated to the RI Coalition of Library Advocates (COLA), a grass-roots organization supporting the state’s libraries.
+At the Barrington Public Library on Saturday, September 21, a panel was held featuring award-winning authors, Kara LaReau, Nancy Tupper Ling, and Padma Venkatraman on the subject: “Launching Young Lives: Why Authors Love Libraries.”
+Moderated by the Lincoln School’s Meagan Lenihan, the event featured a book sale and light refreshments.
+Funds raised went to COLA for their advocacy efforts.

 L to R: Cheryl McCarthy, COLA; Julie Cerrito, CORI; Sharon Lux, COLA; Kieran Ayton and Julie Holden, RILA

-“This connection creates a larger advocacy voice for the Rhode Island Library Community”, says Kieran Ayton, President of RILA.
+“This connection creates a larger advocacy voice for the Rhode Island Library Community,” says Kieran Ayton, President of RILA.
 “This will allow us to build opportunities around the state with combined networking activities, programming, and professional development.”